Cysharp/MemoryPack/README.md

 }
 ```

 `BitPackFormatter` is for `bool[]`, same serialzied result as `BitArray`.
-In other words, bool is normally 1byte, but since it is treated as 1bit, eight bools are stored in one byte.
+In other words, bool is normally 1 byte, but since it is treated as 1 bit, eight bools are stored in one byte.
 Therefore, the size after serialization is 1/8.

 ```csharp
 [MemoryPackable]